 Certain medications, such as Suboxone®, may help to reverse or mimic in part the effects of opioids and aid in reducing the cravings and uncomfortable symptoms associated with opioid withdrawal.
 Used in a gradually decreasing dosage, this allows the person to not experience the extreme symptoms of withdrawal, while still weaning off the drug.
 This is just one of the many reasons why Suboxone is the drug of choice at Vertava Health Texas for withdrawal from strong opioids.
 Certain other medications, such as non-addictive antidepressants may also be used at this time.
 In all cases, a person in withdrawal from opioids should seek treatment.

-Understanding The Benefit Of Medications Within Treatment
+Understanding The Benefit Of Medications for Detox and Treatment

 Though countless scientific studies support the benefits of medications within a treatment, many people may still be hesitant to understand or accept the role of medications within drug rehab.
 This is understandable; it can be confusing as to why a drug is used for an individual that is attempting to get over an addiction to another drug, and some may feel as if this is a weaker path in comparison to finding sobriety on their own.

 This is not a weaker path.
 On the contrary, admitting that you have a problem and accepting help are signs of strength.
 Seeking withdrawal on your own may be very dangerous and increase your chances of complications and relapse.
 Addictive substances can actually change the way your brain functions; this is why withdrawal symptoms arise in the first place.
 Because of this, sometimes a person can greatly benefit from the introduction of certain medications that decrease the intensity of this chemical change on a person’s brain.
 The use of specific medications within treatment has been shown to increase treatment retention rates.